About Me

 If you haven't noticed yet, I love making just about everything.
 I was originally introduced to the idea of crafting by my father.
 I had accompanied him to his construction sites since before I can remember.
 Anytime I asked him a question, he'd show me how to properly use the tools involved.
 As a child, I also loved taking apart anything I got my hands on to try and see how it functions internally or to find what order it was constructed in.

 As I grew older I began making more dangerous projects that required a bit more forethought.
 A metal melting foundry was one of the first times I needed to seriously consider the safety of my project because even as a 14-year old, I knew molten metal was hot!
 A friend of mine and I would spend hours melting down soda cans to make a few aluminum ingots.
-There are a lot of things I'd change about that operation if I were to do it again, but when we saw that first can collapse under its own weight and turn bright red I knew all the time, sweat and future burns were worth it.
+There are a lot of things I'd change about that operation if I were to do it again, but when we saw that first can collapse under its own weight and turn bright red I knew all the effort and burns were worth it.

 Can you guess my favorite color?